How Does DMP Work

 - Provide resources to help you learn better credit and budgeting habits

-The agency essentially runs point on your debt management plan to take the pressure off of you.
+The agency essentially runs point on your debt management plan.
+This takes the pressure off of you.
 You only have to worry about making one payment every month.
-You also don’t have to deal with the stress of collection calls.
+You also don’t have to deal with the stress of collection calls because your creditors are getting paid back.

 What to expect after you complete the program